sst/guide/_chapters/create-a-signup-page.md

 4. We send the confirmation code to AWS Cognito.

-5. We authenticate the user and get a user token in return.
+5. We authenticate the newly created user.

-6. Finally, we update the app state with the user token.
+6. Finally, we update the app state with the session.

 So let's get started by creating the basic sign up form first.